Xomega-Net/Xomega.Docs/docs/generators/presentation/common/data-objects.md

 The generated data objects are C# classes based on Xomega Framework, which can be reused in different types of C# clients, such as WebForms or WPF.

-You can add your customizations to a subclass of a generated data object, and implement any reusable platform-independent presentation logic there, such as custom validations, propagations and updates based on property change events, custom invocation and handling of service operations including serialization to/from data contracts, etc.
+You can add your customizations to a subclass of a generated data object, and implement any reusable platform-independent presentation logic there, such as custom validations, propagations, and updates based on property change events, custom invocation, and handling of service operations including serialization to/from data contracts, etc.

 ## Generator inputs

-The generator uses data object definitions in the Xomega model in order to generate the corresponding C# classes.
-Those definition consist of a data object declaration in the model, and a number of usage references in each model structure associated with the data object.
+The generator uses data object definitions in the Xomega model to generate the corresponding C# classes.
+Those definitions consist of a data object declaration in the model, and a number of references in each model structure associated with the data object.

 ### Data Objects

-In the declaration element you give data object a unique class name, and optionally specify if this is a `list` object, and whether you need to `customize` it as illustrated below.
+In the declaration element you give the data object a unique class name, and optionally specify if this is a `list` object and whether you need to `customize` it as illustrated below.

 ```xml
 <!-- highlight-next-line -->